Merino 5-Pocket Pants

 Even Warm When Wet

-Wool is capable of generating a lot of heat.
-When the fiber absorbs moisture, the thermal phenomenon called “absorption heat” is generated.
-Wool’s adsorption heat performance is twenty times of polyester, and 2.5 times of cotton.
-Another feature is the low thermal conductivity, which effectively prevents the body heat from being lowered by evaporation.
-The crimped fibers are bouncy and retain loft without crushing even when wet.
-Also, wool can absorb more moisture in between the fibers even after the saturation point is reached.
-Consequently, the surface of the wool feels dry and comfortable even if the clothes are wet.
+First, when wool absorbs moisture, the thermal phenomenon called “absorption heat” is generated.
+Secondly, its excellent insulation properties (low thermal conductivity) prevents the body heat from being lowered by evaporation.
+Also, the crimped fibers are bouncy and retain loft without crushing even when wet.
+In addition, wool can absorb more moisture in between the fibers, always keeping the skin dry and comfortable.

 The back of the fabric is reinforced by the rip-stop Cordura nylon, achieving both the softness of the merino wool and the toughness required for hiking pants.